0install/docs/docs/specifications/capabilities.md

 ### Remove hook

 A hook/callback into the application to be called during [`0install remove`](../details/cli.md#remove).
-If the process returns a non-zero exit code the removal process is cancelled.
 Supported since version 2.23.

 The hook will not be called if the application is not in the [cache](../details/cache.md) or if `--batch` is specified.